 Strategy enhancement

 The breakout of a resistance is a good buying signal.
 However, it is essential to see volume increase.
 That means numerous traders share the same point of view.
-You can use the following instruction to filter the breakouts with volume increase:
+You can use the following instructions to filter the breakouts with volume increase:

 volumeIncreases = LinearRegressionSlope[20](Volume) > 0